-You want to find a lawyer with prior experience handling mesothelioma lawsuits and who will provide you with unbiased advice about whether you have a claim and how to best pursue that claim.
+You want to find a lawyer with prior experience handling mesothelioma lawsuits who will provide unbiased advice about whether you have a claim and how to best pursue that claim.
 And a lawyer who can explain your legal rights to you in plain English.

 Quick tips on how to find the right attorney to talk to about a mesothelioma lawsuit or asbestos trust claim

 - Search the web for “mesothelioma lawsuit” or “mesothelioma attorney” and review some of the websites in the search results.

 - Skip the ads.
 There is no screening or vetting for those who advertise.
 Any attorney can buy an ad in the top search result spots.